 From there, our driver, Orley, took us into the city to see the Basilica del Voto Nacional.
 Legend has it that the completion of this awesome structure will occur shortly before the end of the world, so they just keep working on it.
 (I refrained from following Ryan's instructions to nab a brick during our visit.)

-for the day.
-So patient with our
+This is Orley, our personal driver for the day.
+So patient with our limited Spanish! |

 (Did I mention hiccups?
 Nadine and I had separate flight plans to Cartagena from Quito.
 I flew through Bogota-their airport is huge!- on Avianca; nice flights, great crews, very great price.
 Nadine flew through Panama where she ended up staying the night due to electrical issues on the plane.
 Another delay.)